cabo/idevid-security-considerations/README.md

+# IDevID Security Considerations for devices

+A number of protocols require trust anchors to be built by manufacturers.
+Many additionally require manufacturer installed certificiates (or identities).

-# IDevID security considerations for MASA
+This document is about security considerations for installation and deployment of these artifacts.

-The ANIMA WG Bootstrapping Remote Secure Key Infrastructure (BRSKI) protocol involves three parties: Pledge (device), Registrar and Manufacturer Authorized Signing Authority (MASA).
+Users of these artifacts includes the ANIMA WG's Bootstrapping Remote Secure Key Infrastructure (BRSKI).

-The ANIMA WG is at http://datatracker.ietf.org/wg/anima but this document has wider appeal and does not yet have a home.

-This repository is an an active IETF internet draft on operating the manufacturer hosted IDevID mechanism that is required for correct BRSKI operation.